-Meanwhile 480 Mountain gorillas are in Virunga Mastiff, shared between 3 countries of Uganda, Rwanda and DRC, there are additional 400 mountain gorillas in Bwindi Impenetrable National Park, Uganda.
-If combined, there are 880 mountain gorillas remaining in the world in the three countries of Uganda, Rwanda and DRC.
-Mountain gorillas live in an age-graded groups families similar to those of humans, but only habituated groups are available for tourism (10 of the habituated families live in Rwanda and 14 in Uganda).
-We exhaustively describe the habituated gorilla groups in our previous articles.
-If you want to choose between Rwanda or Uganda for gorilla tracking experinece, here are some hints, but remember taste and preference varies as an old saying “One man’s meat is another man’s poison”.
+Meanwhile, 480 Mountain gorillas are in Virunga Mastiff, shared between 3 countries of Uganda, Rwanda, and DRC, there are additional 400 mountain gorillas in Bwindi Impenetrable National Park.
+If combined, there are 880 mountain gorillas remaining in the world in the three countries of Uganda, Rwanda, and DRC.
+Mountain gorillas live in age-graded group’s families similar to those of humans, but only habituated groups are available for tourism (10 of the habituated families live in Rwanda and 18 in Uganda).
+We exhaustively describe the habituated Gorilla groups in our previous articles.
+If you want to choose between Rwanda and Uganda for gorilla trekking experience, here are some hints, but remember taste and preference varies as an old saying “One man’s meat is another man’s poison”.

-The current gorilla tracking permit in Rwanda is US$1500 per permit compared to tracking in Uganda which is slightly lower at US$600 per permit.
-Both permit give you a one-hour time to track a particular gorilla group where a maximum of a group of 8 tourists can track.
+The current gorilla habituation permit in Uganda and Rwanda is 1500USD per permit.
+Gorilla habituation permit in Uganda gives 4 hours of time and Rwanda 1 hour to Track the Gorillas Group.
+The maximum of a group of 8 tourists can track the Mountain Gorillas.
 The money paid is a conservation fund to support the gorilla conservation and the communities around the gorilla habitat.
-If you consider gorilla tracking permit as an important factor in choosing a country to track from, then you would consider Uganda, but if this is not the case, any can work for you.
+If you consider the gorilla trekking permit as an important factor in choosing a country to track from, then you would consider Uganda, but if this is not the case, any can work for you.

-Generally, Rwanda provides the easiest access to gorilla tracking experience.
-However, this is only important when you are combining gorilla tracking experience with visiting other countries like Kenya or Tanzania or if you have limited time to spend in the country.
-Volcanoes National Park is situated 116 km from Kigali and it will take you only 2 or 3 hours to drive from Kigali to Volcanoes National Park.
+Generally, Rwanda provides the easiest access to gorilla trekking experience.
+However, this is only important when you are combining gorilla trekking experience with visiting other countries like Kenya or Tanzania or if you have limited time to spend in the country.
+Volcanoes National Park has situated 116 km from Kigali and it will take you only 2 or 3 hours to drive from Kigali to Volcanoes National Park.
 Meanwhile, Bwindi and Mgahinga are located 510 km from Kampala/ Entebbe Airport.
 Driving straight from Kampala/ Entebbe Airport to Bwindi and Mgahinga can take you a minimum of 8 hours.
 This means, when you want to track in Bwindi and Mgahinga, you need a minimum of 3 days (day 1 is travelling to Bwindi or Mgahinga, day 2 is tracking date and day 3 is travelling back to the airport).
-Most tour companies now give a package of gorilla tracking in Uganda with other wildlife activities since there are several National Parks and game reserves along the way to Bwindi and Mgahinga NP.
+Most tour companies now give a package of Gorilla Trekking in Uganda with other wildlife activities since there are several National Parks and game reserves along the way to Bwindi and Mgahinga NP.
 Rwanda’s pride is its ability for one to do the gorilla tracking experience even in one day and fly back home which is impossible in Uganda.
 In real practice, though, the one-day gorilla trek tour is not recommended because of the pressure it exerts on the trekker.
-Also note that, it might be easier to get a space/ticket available in Uganda than in Rwanda as there are more gorilla groups in Uganda than Rwanda.
+Also, note that it might be easier to get space/tickets available in Uganda than in Rwanda as there are more Gorilla groups in Uganda than Rwanda.

-Tracking mountain gorillas in both Uganda and Rwanda can be as short as 1 hour or as long as 6 hours depending on where the gorillas spent the night and which group you are tracking.
+Mountain Gorilla Trekking Experience in Uganda and Rwanda can be as short as 1 hour or as long as 4 hours depending on where the gorillas spent the night and which group you are tracking.
 But on average, it takes you about 2 hours hiking to see the gorillas in both Uganda and Rwanda.
-Generally, from my experience, Rwanda gorilla trekking may be slightly easier than Uganda gorilla trekking, but this is not a guarantee.
+Generally, from my experience, Gorilla Trekking Rwanda may be slightly easier than Uganda Gorilla Trekking, but this is not a guarantee.
 It has happened to me that I tracked a group in Rwanda for 6 hours and 30minutes in Uganda, so there is no guarantee of ease in a particular country.

 The long drive to Bwindi/Mgahinga is quite enchanting with great sceneries all through like the Equator, abundant wildlife in Lake Mburo National Park, Queen Elizabeth National Park, Kibale Forest National Park, terraced mountains with flowing rivers, and a lot of rural Africa and small towns.
 This is not the case for the drive from Kigali to Volcanoes National Park.
 You will certainly need to spend more on transport and time to track the mountain gorillas in Uganda than it’s for Rwanda although this cost is compensated for by a cheaper gorilla permit.

 There are no better gorillas between countries.
-If you go to Rwanda, you will find 10 habituated gorilla groups, meanwhile in Uganda, there are currently 14 gorilla groups.
+If you go to Uganda, you will find 18 Habituated Mountain Gorilla Families, mean while in Uganda, there are currently 18 Gorilla groups.
 The mode and system of tracking gorilla in both Uganda and Rwanda are very similar.
 Gorillas are followed on a daily basis, therefore; the locations are virtually guaranteed.

 The gorilla tracking experience may vary due to:

-With my long time of tracking, I have seen very little variation in the gorilla tracking experience among countries.
-The gorillas in both countries are of the same species and have similar behaviors, group composition and dynamics.
+With my long-time trekking, I have seen very little variation in the Gorilla Trekking Experience in Uganda and Rwanda.
+The gorillas in both countries are of the same species and have similar behaviors, group composition, and dynamics.
 All these characteristics may vary from group to group in a particular country.
 One little difference I have observed in Rwanda tracking is the experience in the early morning before tracking.
 Early in the morning (Maybe 7:00 AM), while the visitors are being entertained by the lively traditional dance troupe (SACOLA Traditional Dancers), there are coffee/tea dispensers with cups available for free to visitors.
 In Uganda, you can get this in the evenings from the various traditional cultural groups that are near the park (at a small fee to support the local communities).

-However, the drive from Kampala to Bwindi is a very fabulous one traversing at least another national park (either Kibale or Queen Elizabeth National Park, famous for tree climbing lions and many other big mammals, or Lake Mburo National Park) and not to miss- the Equator.
+However, the drive from Kampala to Bwindi is a very fabulous one traversing at least another national park (either Kibale or Queen Elizabeth National Park, famous for tree-climbing lions and many other big mammals, or Lake Mburo National Park) and not to miss- the Equator.
 In a way, even before you arrive Bwindi you have had a bit of the ‘Pearl of Africa’ as is fondly known.
 To many, driving along paved eucalyptus avenues to the gorillas in not the best deal.
-Most tourists now prefer to do gorilla tracking in Rwanda first, then cross over to Uganda to do gorilla tracking and other wildlife activities like visiting Queen Elizabeth National Park for the BIG 5 safaris and chimpanzee tracking among other activities.
+Most tourists now prefer to do Gorilla Tracking in Rwanda first, and then cross over to Uganda to do gorilla trekking and other wildlife activities like visiting Queen Elizabeth National Park for the BIG 5 safaris and chimpanzee tracking among other activities.

-From our experience in tourism, the ultimate decision to choose a country to do gorilla tracking is dependent on a variety of factors ranging from the pockets to what the hearts choose.
+From our experience in tourism, the ultimate decision to choose a country to do Gorilla Trekking is dependent on a variety of factors ranging from the pockets to what the hearts Choose.